 - Associated with paralysis, loss of balance, numbness or tingling

 - Associated with fever, stiff neck, nausea and vomiting

 - Associated with a seizure, head trauma or loss of consciousness

 - Accompanied by changes in vision, speech or behavior

-The neurology teams at Shady Grove Adventist and Washington Adventist Hospitals now include neurology hospitalists who provide around-the-clock care to patients in the hospital.
+The neurology teams at Adventist HealthCare Shady Grove Medical Centerand Washington Adventist Hospitals now include neurology hospitalists who provide around-the-clock care to patients in the hospital.
 The dedicated neurology hospitalists include Perry Smith, M.D., and Amir Zangiabadi, M.D.
 Neurologists are physicians who treat conditions that affect the nervous system, which includes the brain, spinal cord and peripheral nerves.